 By way of restating the point, why are the elected representatives of the people unwilling to unbundle the police and remove its control from the office of a corrupted inspector general, and a corruptible presidency who appoints him, and who couldn’t care less as long as the command rests under the beck and call of himself, his family and friends?

-Since Nigeria’s national assembly is designed to be bloated, expensive, inefficient and incapable of effective or significant changes to a constitution deliberately skewed toward unitarian rigidity, what is urgently needed for economic transformation is a federalism whereby political coexistence moves forward with the constitution of six geopolitical regions coordinating their own economic, judicial, security affairs with very little interference from the centre.
+Since Nigeria’s national assembly is designed to be bloated, expensive, inefficient and incapable of effective or significant changes to a constitution deliberately skewed toward unitarian rigidity, what is urgently needed for economic transformation is true federalism whereby political coexistence moves forward with the constitution of six geopolitical regions coordinating their own economic, judicial, security affairs with very little interference from the centre.

 Other options within the unitarian structure that concedes more to state governors in the name of devolution of powers will further spell disaster for the tyrannised and emasculated masses of Nigeria.
-It will be an invitation to anarchy as the country fevers freely to all sorts of self help and cult diabolism in the bid to disentangle from the clutches and aggravation of deranged narcissist power mongers in every conclave of the states.
+It will be an invitation to anarchy as the country fevers freely to all sorts of self help and cult diabolism in the bid to disentangle from the clutches and aggravation of deranged narcissist power mongers in every conclave of the artificial states.

 Need we remind their people that Nigeria’s governors all through North and South have only one ambition: to empty state resources into private pockets and run the economy as personal fiefdom, as currently obtains in Ebonyi, Imo, Abia, Kaduna, Rivers and Cross river states under the full glare of their decimated and disempowered populations?